yusufkayiss/VideoProcessing/README.md

 - **.NET 8 (Web API)**: Serves as the **Producer** layer that receives video upload requests and dispatches messages to the broker.
 - **.NET 8 (Worker Service)**: Operates as the **Consumer** layer, running in the background to listen to queues and process video simulation tasks.
 - **RabbitMQ**: The message broker driving asynchronous communication and queue management between the API and Worker.
-- **Docker**: Used to run RabbitMQ inside an isolated container for simplified deployment and environment setup.
+- **Docker & Docker Compose**: Multi-container containerization for automated local setup and orchestration.

 ### ⚙️ How It Works
 1. The client uploads a video payload via the Web API (Swagger).